elba-security/elba-security/docs/recipes/encrypting-token.md

   });
 ```

-To avoid giving the decrypted token to Inngest, make sure to always returns encrypted token from `step.run` and decrypt it right before using it.
+To avoid passing the decrypted token to Inngest, make sure to always return the encrypted token from `step.run` and decrypt it right before using it.

 ```ts
 import { decrypt } from '@/common/crypto';